jccarrigan/OilandGasAssetEvaluation/README.md

 ### Model Selection

 A variety of regression models were attempted for each metric, including Linear Regression with and without regularization, ensemble tree methods including Random Forest and Gradient-Boosted models, as well as a simple perceptron basic neural network.
 Models were scored based on root mean-squared error (RMSE) and R-squared values on the training set using k-fold cross validation.
 The final model selected was the Yandex algorithm CatBoosterRegressor.
 Hyperparameters were tuned using GridSearch.
 However, little benefit was accrued, and fine-tuning of each particular model was abandoned based upon effieciency and time restraints.

+Referring to the feature matrices mentioned above, models were trained on each specific feature matrix.
+The results from each model were comparable, with the feature matrix including PCA yielding the highest evaluation scores.
+Below details the results from the feature matrix including PCA.

 ### Model Evaluation